-At the end of each school year, pupils will be assessed within one of the following bands: Pre-Key Stage (PKS); Working Towards the curriculum (WT); Working at Expected (EXP); Working at Greater depth (GDS).

-Pupils will be expected to demonstrate all the core skills on the progression table relevant to their year group and attain a standardised score of 100 in NFER and SAT assessments to be assessed as EXP.
+At the end of the school year, all pupils will be teacher assessed as: working towards the expected standard; at the expected standard; or working at greater depth within Mathematics.
+The school records this on Insight.
+Pupils will be expected to demonstrate all the core skills on the progression table relevant to their year group and attain a standardised score of 100 in NFER and SAT assessments to be assessed as being at the expected standard.

 Pupils working at greater depth will be expected to utilise the expected level of development to explain, create and solve problems and provide their reasoning for their answers.
 They will be able to demonstrate how they are developing their mathematical learning through use of maths in other areas of the curriculum, including science.
-They will attain a standardised score of 120 in NFER summative assessments or a standardised score of 110 in SATs to be assessed as greater depth (higher standard)
+They will attain a standardised score of 120 in NFER summative assessments or a standardised score of 110 in SATs to be assessed as greater depth (higher standard).